galacean/engine-toolkit/.github/HOW_TO_CONTRIBUTE.md

 <br />To set up for contributing code, you will take a few steps:<br />

 1. Ensure you have node.js installed.
 You can download Node.js from [nodejs.org](https://nodejs.org/en/) and make sure your Node.js is later than `12`.
 Use `node -v` to check your Node.js version.
-1. Fork the Oasis repository.
+1. Fork the Galacean repository.
 1. Run `npm run bootstrap` in your cloned folder to install all the dependencies for Oasis.